TheHadiAhmadi/TestTestCMS/CONTRIBUTING.md

-# Contributing to FluentCMS
+# Contributing to TestTestCMS

-Thank you for your interest in contributing to FluentCMS!
-Community contributions make FluentCMS a truly unique and powerful CMS solution.
+Thank you for your interest in contributing to TestTestCMS!
+Community contributions make TestTestCMS a truly unique and powerful CMS solution.
 This document provides guidelines to ensure smooth and efficient collaboration.

 ## Code of Conduct